pim97/linkedin-scraper/README.md

 ## Usage

-1. Customize the specific details in the script file (`scrape.js`):
+1. Customize the specific details in the script file (`company.js or person.js`):
    - SCRAPPEY_API_KEY: Your Scrappey API key, available at https://app.scrappey.com/#/ to bypass security measures
    - PROXY: Your optional proxy information
-2. Run the script: `node scrape.js`
+2. Run the script: `node company.js or person.js`

 ## Contributing